slashinfty/srcom-bot/README.md

 **Get leaderboard rankings from racetime.gg**: `!rtgg slug;category`

-Gets the top 10 (or top X if the number of racers is less than 10) of a category leaderboard.
+Gets the top 10 (or top X if the number of racers is less than 10) of a category leaderboard, sorted by score.
+Appending `*` to the category name sorts results by best time; appending `+` to the category name sorts results by most races.
 Category can be left blank, in which case the category with the most races is selected.

 **Get a Super Mario Land 2 Randomizer race seed:** `!sml2r race`